Deterministic Patterns for Multiple Access with Latency and Reliability Guarantees: Preliminaries and Related Work

-Fundamentally, the grant-free techniques descend from one of them most well known concepts in the field of communication - slotted ALOHA\cite{slottedAloha}.
+Fundamentally, the GF techniques descend from one of the most well known concepts in the field of communication - ALOHA\cite{slottedAloha}.
 Since its inception, many extensions have been proposed.
 One of them is the Content Resolution Diversity Slotted ALOHA \cite{crdsa1,crdsa2}, which utilizes multiple transmissions (with the goal of achieving diversity) and the interference cancellation.
 In \cite{irsa1}, authors analyze a variant of this scheme - Irregular Repetition Slotted ALOHA (IRSA) in which the number of repetitions is not fixed, but follows a certain discrete distribution.
 Furthermore, in \cite{irsa2} the analysis is extended to the Rayleigh fading channel and optimization of the repetition degree is presented.
-Another extension coined Coded Slotted ALOHA\cite{csa1} involves transmitting different coded version of the packet (redundancy versions) rather than exact replicas, which allows to achieve better granularity in terms of transmission rate.
+Another extension coined Coded Slotted ALOHA (CSA)\cite{csa1} involves transmitting different coded version of the packet (redundancy versions) rather than exact replicas, which allows to achieve better granularity in terms of transmission rate.
 In \cite{cra2} the author analyzes the throughput of CSA in a multichannel Rayleigh fading scenario.
+In these works, the primary focus is on the maximization of the load of the system (in terms of the number of transmitted packets per slot) for which the successful decoding probability of a packet tends to 1.